Iran uranium "discrepancy" still unresolved - IAEA

-The United States has expressed concern the material may have been diverted to suspected weapons-related research activity.

-U.N. inspectors have sought information from Iran to help explain the issue after their inventory last August of natural uranium metal and process waste at the research facility in Tehran measured 19.8 kg less than the laboratory's count.

-Experts say such a small quantity of natural uranium could not be used for a bomb, but that the metal could be relevant to weapons-linked tests.
+Experts say the quantity of natural uranium not accounted for is too small to be used for a bomb, but that it could be relevant to weapons-linked tests.

+The United States has expressed concern the material may have been diverted to suspected weapons-related research .

 "The discrepancy remains to be clarified," said the latest quarterly report on Iran by the U.N.
 International Atomic Energy Agency (IAEA), issued to member states on Friday evening.